Agent Security Philosophy

 Isolation by Default

-Every agent runs in a sandboxed environment with the minimum permissions required for its task.
-This isn't just container isolation—it's semantic isolation.
-An agent processing invoices cannot suddenly decide to send emails, even if the underlying infrastructure technically allows it.
+Every agent runs in a sandboxed environment with only the tools and permissions its builder explicitly granted.
+This isn’t just container isolation—it’s semantic isolation.
+An agent processing invoices cannot suddenly decide to send emails, because its builder never gave it access to an email tool.

 Verification at Every Boundary